 - VPNs with broken features.
 While most VPNs offer a kill switch or some form of leak protection, I’ve found that these features often fail under certain conditions.
 For example, when switching network interfaces or reconnecting with the VPN server, your IP address may be exposed.

 - VPNs that share data with third parties.
 This is mostly a problem with free VPN services that collect and sell user data.
-However, even some high-profile paid VPNs have been busted for logging their users, including IPVanish and also PureVPN.
+However, even some high-profile paid VPNs have been busted for logging their users, including IPVanish, HideMyAss (HMA VPN), and also PureVPN.

-While this may sound alarming, there are still some great VPNs that we have identified in our testing and research.
+We have even seen a few VPNs that have suffered security incidents recently, including both Windscribe VPN and LimeVPN.
+While this may sound alarming, there are still some great VPNs that we have identified in our independent tests and research.

 - NordVPN – Best all-around VPN service